biggeR-data/Language-Compendium/src/SQL/README.md

 SELECT * FROM ex.Customer ORDER BY Location, Credit_score DESC;
 ```
 > if no order is specified ```ASC``` is the default choice <br>
-> First the Location is order, then for same Locations it is sorted by the descending credit score
+> First the Location is ordered, then for same Locations it is sorted by the descending credit score

 | CustomerID | Name     | Location   | Credit_score |
 |------------|----------|------------|--------------|